Ganeshsivakumar/langchain-beam/docs/docs-site/docs/tutorials/sentiment-analysis-flink-runner.md

 # Run sentiment analysis pipeline using Apache Flink runner

-This notebook share how to perform sentiment analysis in beam pipeline using [LLM transform](../../guide/langchain-Beam-transforms#llm-transform) and run it using Apache Flink runner.
+This notebook shares how to perform sentiment analysis in beam pipeline using [LLM transform](../../guide/langchain-Beam-transforms#llm-transform) and run it using Apache Flink runner.

 Apache Flink is a powerful, distributed stream and batch data processing engine known for its scalability, fault tolerance, and stateful processing capabilities.
 In the context of Apache Beam, Flink serves as a robust runner that can efficiently execute complex pipelines, including those involving large language models (LLMs).